-If you want to live life not as a passive recipient, but as an active agent for change: begin here.
+If you want to live life as an active agent for change: begin here.
 Originally formulated by Nobel Peace Prize nominee and Zen Master Thich Nhat Hanh during the Vietnam War, Interbeing is a call to collective awakening and a guidebook for getting there.
 The Fourteen Mindfulness Trainings are a radical expression of Buddhist ethics and morality that offer essential insights for existing mindfully, and not burning out.
 This fourth edition introduces the most up-to-date revision of the Fourteen Mindfulness Trainings, with fresh commentary on living in contemporary society.
-Extra depth is added with a new foreword by Sister Chan Khong, one of the first six people to be ordained by Thich Nhat Hanh, who opens a vivid personal window into the history and lineage of these trainings.
+Extra depth is added with a new foreword by Sister Chan Khong, one of the first six people to be ordained as a monastic by Thich Nhat Hanh, who opens a vivid personal window into the history and lineage of these trainings.

 Thich Nhat Hanh is one of the most revered Zen teachers in the world today.
 His best-selling books include Be Free Where You Are and No Mud, No Lotus.
 He is the founder of the Plum Village Community of Engaged Buddhism in southwest France, the largest Buddhist monastery in Europe.
 Thich Nhat Hanh has been teaching the art of mindful living for more than 70 years.
 He lives in Hue, Vietnam.